GetStream/stream-chat-android/documentation/docs/client/typing_indicators.md

 In order to support typing events you will need to take care of four things:
 1. Send `typing.start` event  when the user starts typing
-2. Send an event `typing.stop` after the user stopped typing
+2. Send `typing.stop`  event after the user stopped typing
 3. Handle the two events and use them to toggle the typing indicator UI
 4. Use `parent_id` field of the event to indicate that typing is happening in a thread